Black-Palestinian solidarity: United States

 In the 1940s, the African-American diplomat and United Nations mediator Ralph Bunche expressed hesitation about the creation of the State of Israel due to the anticipated dispossession of the Palestinians.

 In the 1950s, Malcolm X was one of the first major African-American figures who supported the Palestinian cause.
 In a 1958 press conference, Malcolm X stated that Black Americans "would be completely in sympathy with the Arab cause."
 Several months before his assassination in 1965, he visited the Gaza Strip and Palestinian refugee camps.
 The Nation of Islam, which Malcolm X formerly belonged to, has frequently criticized Israel.

 In 1967, the civil rights activist Ethel Minor wrote a column for the Student Nonviolent Coordinating Committee titled Third World Roundup: The Palestinian Problem: Test Your Knowledge.
 The influential column described Israeli colonialism in Palestine and linked the Black American struggle to the Palestinian struggle.
 Stokely Carmichael (Kwame Ture) and a delegation of other members of the SNCC were hosted by the Palestine Liberation Organization.
 Carmichael (Ture) wrote in his 2003 memoir that the two had participated in a reading group which discussed Palestine and identified the alliance between Israel and Apartheid South Africa.
 He said that drafting "The Palestine Problem" for the newsletter was his final act as the chairman of the SNCC.

 Founded in 1966, the Black Panther Party supported the Palestinian cause.
 The Black Panthers regarded African Americans as an "internally colonized" people and considered both Black Americans and Palestinians to be "Third World" peoples who were being oppressed by colonialism and imperialism.
 The Black Panthers developed relations with the Palestine Liberation Organization.
 Both groups recognized the glaring similarity between racial capitalism in the United States and in Israel.
 In addition to announcing solidarity, the Black Panthers and the Palestine Liberation Organization strategized together in Algiers, Algeria.

-At the 1967 National Conference for New Politics, the Black caucus included a condemnation of "imperialist Zionist war" on its list of thirteen demands for non-Black conference attendees who were in agreement with it, and it was passed.
+At the 1967 National Conference for New Politics, the Black caucus included a condemnation of "imperialist Zionist war" on its list of thirteen demands for non-Black conference attendees who agreed with it, and it was passed.
 Later, it was revised, and the revised list condemned "the imperialistic Israeli government" rather than Zionism.